SteeltoeOSS/Documentation/labs/spring-one/exercise3.md

 # [Other](#tab/other-sql)

-Running outside your local desktop: If SQL is running somewhere else you'll need its URI and port number.
-Uncomment the `server` and `port` parameters in appsettings and provide valid values.
+If your SQL instance is running somewhere else you'll need its URI port number and credentials.
+Use the provided parameters to configure the connection correctly.

 ***

-As for the `username` and `password` values in `appsettings.json` if you are using Visual Studio's built in SQL leave them commented out.
-Otherwise replace the placeholder with valid values.
-The account will need enough permission to create a new database and add tables within.

 Overwrite default values in `appsettings.json` so that Steeltoe can connect to the database instance.